 - Proper emotional and physical support provided at home is of paramount importance.

+Dementia care centres in Delhi are the best institutions to seek help and guidance from if you are looking for treatment for dementia.
 When it comes to dementia, it is always recommended that professional care be provided to the patient.
-Home care is often not possible due to following reasons:
+Home care is often not possible due to the following reasons:

 - Nuclear working family.

-- Family members not equipped to handle challenges.
+- Family members are not equipped to handle challenges.

 - Sometimes dementia patients leave their houses and forget their way back.
 A caregiver must be present at home or the family members are forced to lock the dementia patient.

 Dr Rekha Khandelwal of Vardaan Senior Centre in Malviya Nagar, Delhi says that in an institution such persons can find emotional support and meet people with similar issues.
 So far family members must play the role of caregivers for patients, but because of changing lifestyles and migrating families, there is a need for dementia care centres so that the loved ones can lead a normal life and the family members are also relieved.